Lille Strandstræde 18: Architecture

-The building is in four storeys over a raised cellar.
-The front is five bays wide and rendered in a pale grey colour.
-It is finished by a Meander frieze under the windows on the first floor and a dentillated cornice under the roof.
+The building is constructed with four storeys over a walk-out basement.
+The front wing is five bays wide and rendered in a pale grey colour.
+The facade is finished by a meander frieze under the windows on the first floor and a dentillated cornice under the roof.
 The gateway furthest to the right (south) is topped by a transom window and next to it is an old cast iron sign from a klein smith.
 In the third bay is a cellar entrance topped by a Neoclassical hood mould supported by corbels.

 A six-bay perpendicular side wing extends from the rear side of the building.
 It is again attached to a number of other secondary buildings, surrounding a narrow, cobbled courtyard.
 All the facades are plastered in an iron vitriol yellow colour.
 The building (including the six-bay side wing) was listed in the Danish registry of protected buildings and places in 1950.
 The other buildings in the courtyard are not part of the heritage listing.